michael-hirschmugl/Arduino-Due-DSP-Firmware/README.md

 - Work on defined filter gain control in dB.
 - Three potentiometers for every filter gain.
 - Measure frequency response for all filters.

+## Branches
+Well, I actually completely abandoned the idea of the filtering stuff for my thesis.
+The branch "linearisation" is the firmware for my completed project and it features dynamic linearisation of a tube amplifier circuit, measurement und voltage output and even dynamic audio compression algorithms.
+Still, I will not merge it with the master branch because I delted all filtering code which might be usefull in the future.
+Just so you know: This rep is closed for good! :)